 Some driver and passenger chairs slide, swivel and recline; others may slide and swivel or slide only.
-All the chairs operate manually except for the optional electric drivers chair.
 Have your dealer demonstrate the operation of the chairs in your unit.
+The captain's chair illustrated slides forward and backward, swivels and reclines in many positions